oracle-devrel/oci-devops-examples/oci-pipeline-examples/oci-devops-graal-micronaut-deploy-to-instances/README.md

-# Using GraalVM Enterprise in OCI DevOps to build and Deploy a Micronaut REST App on to OCI Instances
+# Using Oracle GraalVM in OCI DevOps to build and Deploy a Micronaut REST App on to OCI Instances

-This sample shows how to use `Oracle GraalVM Enterprise Edition` in `OCI DevOps build pipelines` to build a simple Micronaut hello world REST application.
+This sample shows how to use `Oracle GraalVM` in `OCI DevOps build pipelines` to build a simple Micronaut hello world REST application.
 The application will be then deployed to OCI Instances.

 ## What is GraalVM?

-- Oracle GraalVM Enterprise is a high-performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.
+- GraalVM is a high performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.

-- Oracle GraalVM Enterprise Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
+- GraalVM Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
 At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are necessary and generates optimized machine code for just those elements.

-- Oracle GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+- Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Micronaut